Meera Reed

 A Clash of Kings

-Bran tells Meera and Jojen about his wolf dreams and the three-eyed crow, while Jojen reveals he has dreamed the sea will come to Winterfell.
+Though Jojen's abilities are discounted by Maester Luwin, Meera tells Bran of one of Jojen’s green dreams.
+When an event happens that proves that green dream true, Bran tells Meera and Jojen about his wolf dreams and the three-eyed crow, while Jojen reveals he has dreamed the sea will come to Winterfell.
 When Bran tells them that Maester Luwin thinks that it should be possible to change the dreams, Meera agrees.
 She gets angry with her brother when Jojen tells them that what he sees always comes true.
 Jojen reveals that he has seen the bodies of Bran and Rickon at the feet of the man they call Reek, who is skinning off their faces with a knife.
 Meera states that she could go down to the dungeons and kill Reek, but Jojen tells her she will not succeed; the jailers would stop her and would not believe her if she tried to explain.[10]

 A Storm of Swords

 Meera has been hunting for the group as they move north and is their main food provider, mainly catching fish and frogs.
 They camp in a place they call Tumbledown Tower, but Jojen tells them that they need to move on.
 Meera eventually agrees with Jojen, but gives the choice to Bran, saying he is their prince and they will do what he tells them to do.
 Bran finally decides to go north.[4]

 Bran often watches as Meera spears fish, admiring her speed and precision.
 As they travel on, food becomes harder to find, even for Summer.
-Jojen insists that they keep away from roads because there will encounter travelers who will spread tales about a giant, a cripple boy, and a wolf.[4]

-When the weather turns bad in the northern mountains, Summer finds them a cave where a Liddle shares his food and warns that the kingsroad has become more dangerous.
-In the morning the man is gone, but he left some food for them.[8]
+Jojen insists that they keep away from roads because there will encounter travelers who will spread tales about a giant, a cripple boy, and a wolf.
+When the weather turns bad in the northern mountains, Summer finds them a cave, where they find a Liddle who shares his food and warns that the kingsroad has become more dangerous.
+In the morning the man is gone, but leaves some food for them.[8]
 Meera comforts Bran when the boy worries that Old Nan has been killed.
 As they move on, Bran tells the Reeds that both he and Hodor like stories about knights.
 Meera then tells a story about the Knight of the Laughing Tree and a crannogman, likely Howland Reed, at a great tourney in the year of the false spring.[8]

 A Dance with Dragons

-When the group is ambushed by wights near the entrance of the cave of the three-eyed crow, Meera jabs at them with her spear to keep them away.
+When his elk collapses along their journey, Coldhands whispers a blessing in an unknown language and slits the animal's throat; he and Meera butcher the carcass for food.
+They reach the cave of the three-eyed crow, and Meera helps Jojen climp up the hill, half-carrying, half-dragging him.
+When the group is ambushed by wights near the entrance, Coldhands fights them off while Meera jabs at them with her spear to keep them away.
 Bran takes control of Hodor and attacks the wights, and Meera defends the giant man when a wight claws at him.
 Leaf, one of the children of the forest, fends off the wights, allowing Hodor to carry Jojen and Meera to rescue Bran's crippled body.
 Inside the cave, the group meet the remaining children and the three-eyed crow.[16]

 Quotes by Meera